ehyewon/ehyewon.github.io/content/en/interest/travel/index.md

 ### Phuket

-I visited Phuket.
+I went to Phuket.
-I was still in elementary school at the time, so my memories are a bit vague,
-but I vividly remember enjoying snorkeling — it was so much fun.
-The food wasn’t really to my taste, but looking back, even that became a good memory.
+I was almost in elementary school, so my memories are hazy, but I vividly remember snorkeling in the beautiful ocean.
+The local food didn't suit my taste, so it was a bit difficult.
+But looking back, even that feels like a fond memory.

 <div class="grid grid-cols-2 md:grid-cols-3 gap-4 mt-4">
   <div>